wordswords/dotfiles/README.md

 3. `./deploy-part-0.sh` to attempt to install preqs
 4. `./deploy-part-1.sh` to install and setup oh-my-zsh
 5. Press `control-D` to drop out of oh-my-zsh
-6. `./deploy-part-2.sh` to install the vast majority of the customisations
+6. `./deploy-part-2.sh` to install almost all customisations
 7. By default it sets your git email address to be my address.
 You probably want to change this if you're not me!
 8. It will also attempt by default to log in to my Joplin account, which will not succeed without my credentials.
-So you probably want to change that.
+You probably want to change that.

 # Using the Dotfiles Environment